amberbcastro/Heart-Attack-Prediction/README.md

 ## Method 2: Feedforward Neural Network
 Feedforward neural networks are used in the medical field for cardiovascular diseases, cancer detection, and image analysis.
 The primary goal of this project is to determine what factors are most likely to cause a heart attack or myocardial infarction.
-To start, any variables not in binary form were removed for this part of the analysis.
-The activation functions are sigmoid functions, so the data had to be binary.
-For the analysis to work correctly, many variables were not considered.
+There were many variables presented in the dataset, but many were not in a binary form.
+Any variables not in binary form were removed for this part of the analysis.
+The variables that were considered are 'Diabetes', 'Family history', 'Smoking', 'Obesity', 'Previous Heart Problems', and 'Medication use'.

+The main reason for the exclusion stems from the computational power needed for nerual network models.
+The dataset consisted of 8,763 patients, which makes the neural network a good tool to use.
+This is because neural networks work best when there is large amounts of data.
+Unfortunately, large amounts of data and the overall complexity of the model means creating and running a neural network is computationally taxing.

 ### Code
 [Feedfoward Network Model Script](code/FFN.Rmd)